 The BRRRR method can be an excellent way to finance a rental property because it allows you to leverage the equity in your properties to purchase more properties.
 It’s also a relatively low-risk strategy because you’re not putting any money down when you purchase the property.

 However, the BRRRR method is also useful for fix-and-flip investors.
-For instance, say you buy a fixer-upper property using a hard money loan.
+For instance, say you buy a fixer-upper rental property using a hard money loan.
 You make the necessary repairs and then rent it out.
 Once you’ve rented out the property, you can refinance out of your hard money loan into a longer-term mortgage, taking the cash out to repeat the process again.

 What You Should Be Wary Of When Owning Rental Property